monemasrl/contract_sequence/README.rst

 Usage
 =====

-To use this module, you need to aaa:
+To use this module, you need to:

 #.
 Go to menu Project > Search > Contracts and create a new contract, and you get a new number saving it.
 #.
 If you duplicate a contract, you will get a new number for the new contract.